-For output 5, two experts were engaged to examine the implications of COVID-19 on regional cooperation and integration such as on trade, investments, and supply chains.
+For output 5, three experts were engaged to examine the implications of COVID-19 on regional cooperation and integration such as on trade, investments and supply chains, and on poverty.

 |Geographical Location||Cambodia - Nation-wide; Indonesia - Nation-wide; Myanmar - Nation-wide; Philippines - Nation-wide; Thailand - Nation-wide|

 |Summary of Environmental and Social Aspects|

 |During Project Implementation||ADB consults regularly with various government offices or agencies in assessing areas for assistance to help the government formulate or implement policies or measures in response to COVID-19.|